jjCode01/xer-reader/README.md

 # Xer-Reader

-Read the contents of a Primavera P6 XER file useing Python.
+Read the contents of a Primavera P6 XER file using Python.

 Xer-Reader makes it easy to read, parse, and convert the data in a XER file to other formats.